jaikiranc/quotes-api-automation/README.md

 -----------------------------------------
 1. Add extenstsreport plugin for reporting
 2. Parameterize tests to run based on tags
-3. Framework imporovements for Design patterns usage
+3. Framework improvements for Design patterns usage